 Section 2.
 Candidates who are elected shall take office on the first day of January following their election, and shall hold office for the duration of their terms or until their successors have been elected and qualified.

 Section 3.
 A Nominating Committee shall prepare a slate containing nominees for each Board position and shall determine the eligibility and willingness of each nominee to stand for election.
 Candidates for Board positions may also be nominated by petition process established by the Nominating Committee or the Board.
-Elections shall be conducted (a) during the annual meeting of the membership; or (b) by mail ballot to all voting members in good standing; or (c) by electronic vote in compliance with the legal jurisdiction.
+Elections shall be conducted (a) during an annual meeting of the membership conducted mid-year; or (b) by mail ballot to all voting members in good standing; or (c) by electronic vote in compliance with the legal jurisdiction.
 The candidate who receives a majority of votes cast for each office shall be elected.
 Ballots shall be counted by the Nominating Committee or by tellers designated by the Board.

 Section 4.
 No current member of the Nominating Committee shall be included in the slate of nominees prepared by the Committee.